Liverpool Responds: How Liverpool restarted live events

 Join us for a hard-hitting session looking at the region’s health inequalities, already some of the worst in the UK, and worsening rapidly with COVID-19 and responses to it.
 The event will explore a tale of different pandemics across divides – rich and poor, young and old, BAME and White British, North and South.

 Liverpool Responds: The Future for people in work - (catch-up)

-Listen to our expert panellists discuss the future of the workplace and what it might mean for businesses and people from the City Region.
+Listen to our expert panellists discuss the future of the workplace and what it might mean for businesses, people, and the wider fabric of our City and City Region.

 Liverpool Responds: Climate Futures - (catch-up)